 Upon submitting your application, you will submit your certification fee as well as a deposit towards inspection (plus any additional fees such as on-farm processing, international verifications, expedited service fees, etc).
 Any additional inspection fees will be charged after the inspection is complete.

-You can find our fee schedules below:
+You can find the fee schedules below in our Document Library.

 You’ll need to submit a completed Fee Payment Form and pay certification fees at the time you submit your application.
 The fee payment forms, listed below, are interactive check-list versions of the fee structures that allow you to calculate your certification fee total.
 Fees may be paid online or by mail.